watarrow/sae-aero-design-2024/README.md

 4. Add metadata
    1. Add yourself as the assignee
    2. Add supervisors as reviewer(s)
+      1. Make sure to add Thomas as a reviewer.
 5. Complete the pull request
 6. Wait for approval
 7. Once approved, **Squash and Merge**